wilkelab/gridtext/README.md

 Improved text rendering support for grid graphics in R, written by Claus
 O. Wilke

 This is an experiment.
-Most features are broken.
 The API is not stable.
 Please do not use this in any context where you need your code to work.
 No user support will be provided.

 ## Installation